Ometepe, Nicaragua: Between the Two Hills

-This is also a great base for your climb up Volcán Maderas, a challenging, four-hour trek through awe-inspiring rainforest.
-Both white-faced capuchin monkeys and mantled howler monkeys are numerous, and curious.
+This is also a great base for your climb up Volcán Maderas, a challenging, four-hour trek through the awe-inspiring rainforest.
+Both white-faced capuchin monkeys and mantled howler monkeys are numerous and curious.

 Once you spot their figures in the canopy, keep your eyes peeled.
 Parakeets, squirrels, butterflies, large beetles, caterpillars, bats, and urracas — large blue swallowtails, are found all over the island.
 But the crater itself is one of the most unique places on Earth; a dreamscape.

 You step from volcanic rock into a soft marsh, blanketed with the brightest green grass.
 Warm, clear waters begin just where the grass ends.
 Visibility is about 100 meters.
 The lagoon sparkles through kaleidoscopic clouds.

 If ever there were a sleepy port town, Moyogalpa is it.
 “Just passing through,” you’ll say to invitations here.
 Notwithstanding, several hotels will accommodate you, and the food is typical of the whole island– generous portions served when the commercials come on TV.